praveenKumarPoo/upstox/README.md

 and click on startServer bat file in root folder or  enter thge command  ### `npm run start`

+you have to checkout master branch for websocket server

 ## Available Scripts

 In the project directory, you can run: